spirom/spark-mongodb-connector/README.md

-# A Native MongoDB Connector for Apache Spark
+# NSMC: A Native MongoDB Connector for Apache Spark

 This is a native connector for reading and writing MongoDB collections directly from Apache Spark.
 In Spark, the data from MongoDB is represented as an RDD[MongoDBObject].

+Fore more details about this project, check this [blog post](http://www.river-of-bytes.com/2015/01/nsmc-native-mongodb-connector-for.html).

 # Current Limitations